-- A. The basic salaries of part-time employees are set for the school year in APPENDIX A, Section 2. - B. Initial placement on the Part-time Employee Salary Schedule: - 1.
-New part-time employees will be placed at Step A. - 2.
-Developmental education instructors hired before January 1, 1993 will be placed on Step B of the Part-time Employee Salary Schedule Appendix A, Section 2. - C. Movement on the Part-time Employee Salary Schedule - 1.
-After initial placement, a maximum of one (1) movement will be granted to each eligible part-time employee per year.
+- A. The basic salaries of adjunct employees are set for the school year in APPENDIX A, Section 2. - B. Initial placement on the Adjunct Employee Salary Schedule: - 1.
+New adjunct employees will be placed at Step B. - 2.
+Developmental education instructors hired before January 1, 1993 will be placed on Step B of the Adjunct Employee Salary Schedule Appendix A, Section 2. - C. Movement on the Adjunct Employee Salary Schedule - 1.
+After initial placement, a maximum of one (1) movement will be granted to each eligible adjunct employee per year.
 Annual adjustments will be made in September only. - 2.
 The qualifying incremental moves will be compensated at an amount legally permissible and in compliance (Article 12, Section 5) as determined by law and regulatory agencies' provisions, not to exceed the amount as provided on APPENDIX A., Section 2 Schedule. - 3.
-Beginning October 1, 1986, to be eligible for movement on the Part-time Employee Salary Schedule, an employee must meet the following criteria: - a.
-To move from Step A to Step B, the employee must be certifiable and an accumulation of at least 405 contact hours. - b.
-To move from Step B to Step C, the employee must be certifiable and an accumulation of at least 810 contact hours, thirty (30) clock hours of administrative approved teacher training and a first aid card.
-(No more than 405 hours from any one school year may be applied to the accumulated total of 810 hours.) - c.
-To move from Step C to Step D, the employee must be certifiable and an accumulation of at least 1,215 contact hours, sixty (60) clock hours of administrative approved teacher training and a first aid card.
-(No more than 405 hours from any one school year may be applied to the accumulated total of 1,215 hours.) - d.
-To move from Step D to Step E, the employee must be certifiable and an accumulation of at least 1,620 contact hours, ninety (90) clock hours of administrative-approved teacher training and a first aid card.
-(No more than 405 hours from any one school year may be applied to the accumulated total of 1,620 hours).
+To be eligible for movement on the Adjunct Employee Salary Schedule, an employee must meet the following criteria: - a.
+To move from Step B to Step C, the employee must accumulate of at least 330 contact hours (one-third of a full time load) and must qualify for certification, if appropriate. - b.
+To move from Step C to Step D, the employee accumulate of at least 660 contact hours, ten (10) clock hours of administrative approved professional development activities and must qualify for certification, if appropriate.
+(No more than 330 hours from any one school year may be applied to the accumulated total of 660 hours.)

-- e.
-To move from Step E to Step F, the employee must be certifiable and an accumulation of at least 2,025 contact hours, one-hundred-twenty (120) clock hours of administrative-approved teacher training and a first aid card.
-(No more than 405 hours from any one school year may be applied to the accumulated total of 2,025 hours). - 4.
-It will be the employee's responsibility to furnish the Human Resource Development Department with copies of the approved teacher training class and first aid card information. - D. The salary is adjusted by twenty-five percent (25%) to take into account the seventh (7) and eighth (8) hours, which are to provide for preparatory activities. - E. Renton Technical College tenured instructors, who in addition to their full-time teaching position, also teach in a part-time position, will be placed on Step F of Appendix A, Section 2 of the Part-time Employee Salary Schedule. - F. To receive the salary for an advanced degree faculty must submit an official transcript to the Human Resource Development Department.
+- c.
+To move from Step D to Step E, the employee must accumulate of at least 990 contact hours, twenty (20) clock hours of administrative approved professional development activities and must qualify for certification, if appropriate.
+(No more than 330 hours from any one school year may be applied to the accumulated total of 990 hours.) - d.
+To move from Step E to Step F, the employee accumulate of at least 1,320 contact hours, thirty (30) clock hours of administrative-approved professional development activities and must qualify for certification, if appropriate.
+(No more than 330 hours from any one school year may be applied to the accumulated total of 1,320 hours). - 4.
+It will be the employee's responsibility to furnish Human Resources with copies verification of professional development activities. - D. Renton Technical College tenured instructors, who in addition to their full-time teaching position, also teach in an adjunct position, will be placed on Step F of Appendix A, Section 2 of the Adjunct Employee Salary Schedule. - E. To receive the salary for an advanced degree faculty must submit an official transcript to Human Resources.
 The new salary will be effective in the quarter in which the transcript is received.